 If you plan to make a Legacy Gift to Preservation Maryland, you may want to consider naming us the beneficiary of your 401(k), pension, or other retirement plan, and leaving other assets to your family.
 Naming us the primary beneficiary avoids all income and estate taxes on the retirement plan.
 Of course, you can also name Preservation Maryland for a portion of the assets, or as a contingent beneficiary, with the gift to be effective only after the death of a spouse or other family member.

 Moreover, in 2001 the IRS issued favorable, simplified new rules for calculating minimum annual payments from IRAs and other retirement accounts such as 401(k)s.
 These new rules make it easier for you to accumulate more savings – tax deferred – in your account.
 Now you can name Preservation Maryland as a beneficiary without increasing the minimum amounts you must withdraw each year.
 By taking advantage of these new rules, you can keep more tax-deferred savings in your account during your life, and designate an important future gift to Preservation Maryland.

-Simply contact your plan manager, ask for a change of beneficiary form, and name Preservation Maryland (The Society for the Preservation of Maryland Antiquities, Inc.).
+Simply contact your plan manager, ask for a change of beneficiary form, and name Preservation Maryland.